amenesik/terraform-provider-amenesik/README.md

 The properties of the software node types are type specific and require consultation of the product capabilites on the amenesik web site.

-The following structure describes the properties of a typical combination of hardware and software nodes
+The following structure describes the properties that would be required for a typical combination of hardware and software nodes

 - node.1.name
 - node.1.type